Procurement at MOJ

 |Small||<50||£8.2 Million||£8.2 Million|

-The Ministry of Justice is one of the top performing departments in government in respect of expenditure with SMEs.
-In 2012/13, 35% of MoJ procurement spend went to SMEs, exceeding the Government’s aspiration of 25%.
-We have increased MoJ’s spend with SMEs over the past two years by implementing a number of process changes to increase transparency and make it easier for SMEs to bid for MoJ work.
+The MOJ is one of the top performing departments in government in respect of expenditure with SMEs.
+In 2012/13, 35% of MOJ procurement spend went to SMEs, exceeding the government’s aspiration of 25%.
+We have increased MoJ’s spend with SMEs over the past 2 years by implementing a number of process changes to increase transparency and make it easier for SMEs to bid for MoJ work.
 This includes:

-Appointing a Ministerial SME Lead, supported by an SME Champion in MoJ’s procurement team to oversee the implementation and delivery of the !@5;
+- appointing a Ministerial SME lead, supported by an SME champion in MoJ’s procurement team to oversee the implementation and delivery of the

 These measures will encourage innovation and broaden the scope of businesses who can respond to our requirements.
 MoJ is working to give all our suppliers the confidence to invest for the future and the ability to compete on a level playing field.

 - the MOJ has produced an